-The new strategy was approved by the Board in July 2021 and has been rolled out to staff across a number of different channels.
-The College has a number of initiatives across the 2021/22 financial year including management development training and a new induction programme which will further reinforce the "SSC Way" and how our strategy defines who we are and what we stand for.
-The Corporation will also monitor the performance of the College against these objectives and the KPIs linked to them.
+The College strategy was approved by the Board in July 2021 and has been rolled out to staff through a number of channels.
+The College has increased the visibility of College performance to its staff with half termly meetings at the three main campuses between senior managers and staff.
+The Corporation also monitors the performance of the College against these objectives and the KPIs linked to them.